ygnewyork/HTML-CSS_workshop_Convergent/README.md

 # HTML-CSS_workshop_Convergent
 Fa24 Workshop : Provides basic starter code for personal website deliverable.

-To run:
+## To run:

 Fork the repository to your account.

 Clone it locally on your machine

-Create a gh-pages branch (if one already exists, remove it and create a new one based off master).

-Push the branch back to GitHub.

-View the pages at http://username.github.io/repo`
+Open the index.html with your choice of browser to run the site locally

-Don't forget to add us as collaborators afterwards!
+Don't forget to add us as collaborators and fill out the form by 11:59pm on 10/14!